-Whether you need a routine hearing assessment, suspect hearing loss, or require specialised services for tinnitus, we provide a full range of hearing tests at our Melbourne clinic, tailored to adults and children.
+Whether you suspect you have a hearing loss, need a routine hearing assessment, or require specialised services for tinnitus diagnosis and evaluation, we provide a full range of hearing tests at our Melbourne clinic, tailored to adults and children.
 Hearing test home visits are also available.

-Hearing loss is common, especially as you age.
-At DWM Audiology, we offer several testing options based on your needs:
+At DWM Audiology, we provide a range of hearing test appointment options based on your needs:

-Our audiologists take the time to explain the results clearly, offering detailed reports and guidance for managing any hearing issues, including hearing aid options if required.
+Our audiologists take the time to explain the results clearly, providing information, guidance and support in managing hearing issues, including recommendation for hearing aids as required.

-Children rely on their hearing for language development, social engagement, and learning.
-Early detection of any hearing issues is critical for their overall growth.
-Our clinic provides hearing assessments for children aged 9 months and older, addressing both common and more complex hearing concerns, including:
+Children rely on their hearing for speech and language development, social engagement, and learning.
+Early detection of any hearing issues is critical.
+Our clinic provides thorough and detailed assessments of hearing and ear health for children aged 9 months and older, addressing both common and more complex hearing concerns.
+We can provide:

 There are a number of tests used by an audiologist to assess hearing.
 Pure tone audiometry measures the sensitivity of a person’s hearing across the range of sounds important for speech understanding.
 This should be carried out in a sound-proof booth.